The Very Good Food Company

-The Very Good Food Company was a plant-based meat and vegan cheese company in British Columbia, Canada.
+The Very Good Food Company was a meat alternative and vegan cheese company in British Columbia, Canada.
 The company started in 2017 and appeared on the television show Dragon's Den in 2018.
 In 2018, they successfully raised $600,000 from 240 local investors through Canadian equity-crowdfunding platform FrontFundr.
-The plant based meats they sold were known as the Very Good Butchers while the cheeses were known as The Very Good Cheese Company.
+The plant-based meat alternatives they sold were known as the Very Good Butchers while the cheeses were known as The Very Good Cheese Company.

-The company was listed on the Canadian Securities Exchange (CSE).
+The company was listed on the Canadian Securities Exchange (CSE) and the American Nasdaq exchange.
 This started in June 2020 with 16.1 million shares.